greggersaurus/OpenSteamController/Firmware/README.md

     1. Add support for interfacing with nRF51822 Radio Chip
 1. trackpad.c
     1. Add ability to sample ADCs in low power mode
+    1. Understand sample [18].
+How, why and when could this be used.
+        1. Official FW is sampling this, but how is it using it...?
+    1. Dig into oddities in X/Y data (~5 degree clockwise rotation... or maybe skew is better definition...)
+    1. Add support for multi touch (could this be useful or at least "neat")?
+        1. See notes in trackpadGetLastXY() about how trackpad seems to support this
 1. eeprom_access.c
     1. Implement writing function
 1. mem_access.c